villekf/OMEGA/README.md

 `pkg load statistics`

-Python only requires NumPy, though to load mat-files you need `pymatreader` and for multi-resolution reconstruction `scikit-image`.
+Python only requires NumPy (1.20 or newer), though to load mat-files you need `pymatreader` and for multi-resolution reconstruction `scikit-image`.

 In order to enable OpenCL support (implementations 2 and 3), you're going to need an OpenCL SDK/library and (for implementation 2) ArrayFire (see below). in Linux you can alternatively just install the OpenCL headers and library.
 Below examples are for Ubuntu, but the packages should exist for other distros as well.